openjournals/buffy/docs/responders/welcome.md

 Welcome
 =======

 This responder acts when a new issue is opened.
-It can reply with text messages, using a template and/or create a background job to asynchronously call an external service's API.
+It can reply with text messages, using a template, create a background job to asynchronously call an external service's API and/or triggering another responder.

 Allows [labeling](../labeling).